 Be sure to stay on the trails for safety as well as preserving these natural areas.

 Bald Mountain Tract

 A recent addition to the Lehigh Gorge State Park is the Bald Mountain Tract.
 Old gravel roads serve as trails on this property.
 Scenic hikes to mountain vistas offer views of the Lehigh River Gorge from 600 feet above.
 The trail head and trails on the tract are unmarked and recommended for experienced hikers only.
 Topographical maps, compass, and the appropriate hiking gear are needed if you want to explore this area.

 Hickory Run State Park and Nescopeck State Park are neighboring natural areas that offer even more outdoor activities.
 Near White Haven, Hickory Run State Park offers more hiking opportunities in addition to fishing, boating, camping, wildlife watching and swimming.

 The areas between White Haven and Jim Thorpe offer abundant natural resources and spectacular views, perfect for spending time in the great outdoors.

-If you are looking for something to do or places to stay near Lehigh Gorge State Park Whitewater Challengers has a 25+ acre campground with warm showers, bathroom facilities, recreation fields, dining services and a camp store.
+If you are looking for something to do or places to stay near Lehigh Gorge State Park, Whitewater Challengers has a 25+ acre campground with warm showers, bathroom facilities, recreation fields, dining services and a camp store.
 Whitewater Challengers also hosts a variety of outdoor activities.
-Call 800-443-8554 for more information or to talk to our river experts about what the Jim Thorpe and White Haven areas have to offer.
+Call 800-443-8554 for more information or to talk to our river experts.
+Learn about what the Jim Thorpe and White Haven areas have to offer.